 Along the way, passengers hear a telling of the timeless Polar Express story by Chris Van Allsburg while passing beautiful illuminated displays.

-Once the train arrives at the North Pole, Santa and his helpers board the train, greet every passengers, and give every child on the train the first gift of Christmas – a silver sleigh bell.
+Once the train arrives at the North Pole, a very special guests boards the train, greets every passenger, and gives every child on the train their first gift of Christmas – a silver sleigh bell.

-On the return trip, Santa's elves lead the train in carols and singalongs, creating cherished memories that will last a lifetime.
+On the return trip, Santa's elves and train stewards lead the train in carols and singalongs, creating cherished memories that will last a lifetime.

 What is the difference between ticket classes?

-Presidential Class is our brand-new, most deluxe level of service on a newly-restored train car.
-These passengers enjoy reserved premium cushioned individual seating, each get a limited-edition commemorative ceramic mug, and every grouping of 4 (or fewer) receives a copy of the Polar Express book by Chris Van Allsburg, signed by Santa Claus, on loan from the North Pole Library.
+Presidential Class is our most deluxe level of service on a beautifully-restored 1880s-era train car.
+These passengers enjoy reserved premium cushioned individual seating, each gets a limited-edition commemorative ceramic mug, and every grouping of 4 (or fewer) receives a copy of the Polar Express book by Chris Van Allsburg, signed by Santa Claus, on loan from the North Pole Library.

 First Class tickets give each rider a ride on a turn-of-the-century restored train car (with reserved individual padded seating) and a commemorative limited-edition ceramic mug.